 Karnataka steps up security for foreign tourists

-Bangalore: In compliance with a directive by
+Bangalore: In compliance of a directive by the

-the Union Home Ministry in the aftermath of the killing of
+Union Home Ministry in the aftermath of the killing of

 al-Qaida leader Osama bin Laden, Karnataka has stepped up

 vigil across the state and also security for foreign tourists,

 Security has been upscaled in places where tourists from

 USA and Europe throng the state particularly in coastal areas